| | | | | |

 The greenish or grayish discoloration that sometimes appears on hard-boiled egg yolks is a result of overcooking the eggs.
 It is a harmless but unappealing reaction that occurs when the egg yolks are exposed to high heat for an extended period.

-Promptly cooling the eggs after cooking can also help prevent further cooking and the development of greenish yolks.
+Promptly cooling the eggs after cooking in an ice bath can also help prevent further cooking and the development of greenish yolks.

 How long do hard-boiled eggs last in the refrigerator?